AmasaDelano/dungeon-land/markdown/06_02_Cleric.md

 Tell the GM you would like to resurrect a corpse whose soul has not yet fully departed this world.
 Resurrection is always possible, but the GM will give you one or more (possibly all) of these conditions to fulfill:

-- It’s going to take days/weeks/months
+- It's going to take days/weeks/months
 - You must get help from \_\_\_\_
 - It will require a lot of money
 - You must sacrifice \_\_\_\_ to do it

-The GM may, depending on the circumstances, allow you to resurrect the corpse now, with the understanding that the conditions must be met before it’s permanent, or require you to meet the conditions before the corpse is resurrected.
+The GM may, depending on the circumstances, allow you to resurrect the corpse now, with the understanding that the conditions must be met before it's permanent, or require you to meet the conditions before the corpse is resurrected.

 #### Hold Person